Minh-tao/BetterBudget/Readme.md

 3. Automated testing harness

 ## Mock-ups
-Hand-drawn mock-ups of the user interface will be created to guide the implementation of the UI, ensuring that it is visually appealing, informative, and intuitive to interact with.
+Mock-ups of the user interface (both hand-drawn and made in SceneBuilder) will be created to guide the implementation of the UI, ensuring that it is visually appealing, informative, and intuitive to interact with.

 ## Individuality and Collaboration
 The project will exhibit individuality by offering unique features and a customized design inspired by various sources.
 The team will collaborate effectively by dividing tasks and responsibilities, ensuring a cohesive final product.